 7. Enjoy a Loop Hike at Maple Pass

-This hike is one of the most underrated but best hikes in the North Cascades.
+This hike is one of the most underrated but best hikes in the North Cascades, and one of the best things to do in the PNW.
 You can choose to do the 7-mile loop either clockwise or counterclockwise.
 Either way, there is an elevation gain of around 2000 feet and breathtaking views.

-Both routes involve a steep climb that may not be suitable for unfit visitors.
+Both routes involve a steep climb that may not be suitable for unfit visitors, but it’s still one of the best places to hike in Washington.
 However, if you’re ready to get your heart rate up during your North Cascades day trip, you’ll be treated to dramatic scenery and imposing peaks.

 If you come here during a few select weeks in the fall, you’ll be treated to one of the best hikes for larches in Washington.